A guide to 2022 Bosch e-bike motors, batteries and displays

 Note that Bosch recommends that you store an e-bike battery between 0 and 20°C, out of direct sunlight and at 30-60% charge status to prolong its life.

 That’s all very well, we hear you cry, but how does that impact an e-bike’s range?
-An e-bike’s range is the result of several factors and happily Bosch have grouped these together in one handy tool.
+An e-bike’s range is the result of several factors and happily, Bosch has grouped these together in one handy tool.
 Give the Bosch Range Assistant a go below.
+A lovely glossy PDF packed full of information about Bosch's e-bike batteries is here.
+Whilst the actual manual for the batteries can be found at this link.

 Want to learn more about e-bike batteries?
 Read Electric bike battery care - 5 helpful tips.